elanbarenholtz/elanbarenholtz.github.io/formalism.md

 **04. Attention is the autoregressive process itself.** The serial nature of conscious experience is not a limitation imposed by a bottleneck or a resource constraint.
 It is a structural necessity: multiple modalities converge into the generation of a single next state \\(y_t\\).
 Attention is this convergence.
 The system can only generate one \\(y_t\\) at a time, and what we call "attending" to something is that thing dominating the current generation step.
 Inattentional blindness is not a failure to notice --- it is a failure to generate.

-**05. The system optimizes over what it can see for outcomes it cannot see.** Some components of \\(y_t\\) have motor consequences that exit the body and change the world.
-The system never observes those consequences directly --- they return only as sensation \\(E_{t+1}\\).
-Behavior is the entire reason the system exists, but behavior is beyond the system's computational purview.
-It can only learn to generate states that tend to produce favorable returning sensation.
-This indirection is the architecture.
+**05. The system has no direct access to its own behavior.** The system generates experience; behavior is a downstream consequence of the neural activity underlying that generation.
+The system never observes \\(a_t\\) --- it only experiences \\(E_{t+1}\\), the sensation that returns.
+It cannot distinguish self-caused sensation from world-caused sensation.
+Optimization occurs because temporal contiguity in the trajectory provides statistical structure: states that tend to be followed by favorable sensation get reinforced in \\(W\\).
+But the system never learns "when I do X, Y happens."
+It learns "states like this tend to be followed by sensation like that."
+Attribution of agency is itself a generated construct --- a compression of trajectory regularities into an efficient token, not a report from a privileged self-monitoring channel.

 **06. Memory is continuous encoding.** There is no discrete storage event, no separate write operation.
 Every cycle of the generator simultaneously produces the current state and encodes it into the system's structure --- \\(C\\) is updated with the current trajectory, \\(W\\) is reshaped by the current activity.
 Generation *is* encoding.